Alternative Press Review

-Alternative Press Review (byline: "Your guide beyond the mainstream") is a libertarian American magazine established in 1993 as a sister periodical to Anarchy: A Journal of Desire Armed.
+Alternative Press Review (byline: "Your guide beyond the mainstream") was a libertarian American magazine established in 1993 as a sister periodical to Anarchy: A Journal of Desire Armed.
 The first issue was published in Fall 1993.
 As of 2002, its editorial collective consisted of Jason McQuinn (Anarchy), Chuck Munson (Infoshop.org) and Thomas Wheeler (Out of Bounds).
 Munson was co-editor and reviewer from 1997 to 2003, when he was replaced by Allan Antliff.
 The magazine was first published by C.A.L.
 Press and then by AAL Press.